rlodbrok/draw.io-repo/README.md

 This library contains basic shapes for electrical one-line diagram symbols.
 Be aware, the names in the library are in Dutch (English version on demand only).

 <a id="markdown-31-information-in-dutch" name="31-information-in-dutch"></a>

 ## 3.1. information in Dutch

-De standard draw.io bibliotheek voor electrische diagrammen is niet nuttig voor reglementaire eendraadschema's.
+De standard draw.io bibliotheek voor electrische diagrammen is waarschijnlijk (nog) niet geschikt voor reglementaire eendraadschema's.
 De symbolen in deze bibliotheek zijn een eerste versie voor het tekenen van elektrische eendraadschema's.
 Je kan de RAW link direct gebruiken om de bibliotheek te openen in de editor via: File > Open Library.

 <a id="markdown-4-remark-the-drawio-library-file-format" name="4-remark-the-drawio-library-file-format"></a>

+TODO: *include sample **link** to position/situation and wire diagram.*

 # 4. Remark: the Draw.io library file-format

 Earlier I mentioned it is xml-based, but after investigation you notice it does not seem that way - so what is going-on here?
 The native format is a compressed xml mxGraph using base64 encoding.
 While it is easy to decode, if you want to save it directly in a readable format you should export it as "uncompressed xml".